-Contributions to Support Access to Healthy Foods in Isolated Northern Communities
+Contributions to Support Access to Healthy Foods in Isolated Northern Communities: Terms and Conditions

 The objective of the Department of Indian Affairs and Northern Development's food subsidy program is to make healthy foods more accessible and affordable to residents of isolated northern communities.

 Registered retailers in the North, country food processors/distributors located in eligible communities, and food suppliers in the South who supply small retailers, institutions and individuals in these isolated communities, can apply for a subsidy based on the weight of eligible foods shipped by air to eligible northern communities.
 These subsidies are to be passed on to northern consumers by appropriate reductions in the selling prices of eligible foods.

 Subsidy claims shall be supported by approved documentation supplied by the recipients.
 Regular reporting and monitoring of food prices ensure that the subsidy is being transferred to consumers.

 Effective April 1, 2011, the new food subsidy program will replace the Food Mail Program which is a transportation subsidy program delivered for the Department by the Canada Post Corporation (CPC).